marcusviniciusfs/decora/README.md

         - There are two options to create the database: manually following the steps 'a', 'b', 'c', 'd' and 'e' or automatically;

-        - If you prefer the second option, go to 'e' step configuring the database properties and than execute the command java -jar decorawebservice-<VERSION>.jar with the parameter -m at the prompt command and the application will uses the liquibase plugin to create a database with default configuration.
+        - If you prefer the second option, after 'a' step go to 'e' step to configure database properties and than execute the command java -jar decorawebservice-<VERSION>.jar with -m parameter at the prompt command and the application will uses the liquibase plugin to create a database with default configuration.
 Ex: <java -jar decorawebservice-<VERSION>.jar -m>

         a.
 Unzip the distribution zip into a directory the systemUser's choice;